Meeseeks and Destroy

 "Meeseeks and Destroy" is the fifth episode of the first season of Rick and Morty.
 It premiered on Adult Swim on January 20, 2014.
 The episode was written by Ryan Ridley and directed by Bryan Newton.
 In the episode, Rick provides the family with a solution to their problems, freeing him up to go on an adventure led by Morty.
 The episode received largely positive reviews from critics, many of whom regard it as one of the series' best episodes.
 It was seen by about 1.6 million viewers when it was first aired on Adult Swim.
+The Title of the episode is a reference to the 1983 song "Seek & Destroy" by the heavy metal band Metallica.